- Search The Registry

 A group of Blacks routed a band of slave catchers attempting to re-enslave escaped slaves in Christiana, PA.
 This incident happened at the home of William Parker, an escaped slave.
 One white was killed and one wounded.
-Afterwards, there was a great public outcry from both the North and South.
+Afterward, there was a great public outcry from both the North and South.

 Frederick Douglass viewed the violence at Christiana as having a special moral and political significance because the event was evidence of Black strength.
-Violent resistance and African American courage and determination were exhibited on a national stage through this event.
-Southern editors expressed anger and shock.
+Violent resistance and Black courage and determination were exhibited on a national stage through this episode.
+White southern editors expressed anger and shock.

-Both positions the intense opinion about slavery in American in the years prior to the Civil War.
+Both positions had intense opinions about slavery in America in the years prior to the American Civil War.

 Origins of the Constitution and American National Identity.